RobertLD/Personal-Notes/Research/Ideas/Programming Project Ideas.md

 11. Parquet/CSV file combiner and splitter cli tool
 12. Remote SQL driver server.
 Spin up the simple web-server and let it handle the querying and sending the results back.
 For databases without HTTP support
 13. Evolution simulation game with simple plants and animals (Golang?)
+14. Anomaly Detection ML model build on top of Loki logs
+15. Market Trading Simulator using Agents with simple Neural Networks existing as Coroutines.
+They interact real-time with a global market data-structure